topo-gps/topo-gps-manual/en/maps/offline_maps.rst

 ~~~~~~~~~~~~~
 Storing of map tiles on your device costs disk space.
 In the map download screen you can see how much space has been used.

 ‘Current map’ means the total storage of the complete current map.
-So in the case of the figure above it means that the complete map of Great Britain uses currently 65 MB of the storage space.

 ‘All maps’ means the total storage of all maps together.
-So suppose you have also stored map tiles of New Zealand and France, ‘All maps’ indicates the total size used by France, New Zealand and Great Britain.
-In the figure above this is 174 MB.

 ‘Free on device’ means the amount of available storage space on your device.
-In the figure above this is 1450 GB.

 <APPLE>
 If you tap on 'All maps' you will get an overview of the storage space used for each map.
 If you tap on of the maps in this overview, the map will be opened, and you can then tap 'Offline accessible' > Scroll down > Remove to remove tiles to free up storage space.